superduper-io/superduper/docs/content/tutorials/rag.md

 This gives users great flexibility with regard to how they fetch the context for their downstream models.

-We're using OpenAI, but you can use any type of LLm with `superduper`.
+We're using OpenAI, but you can use any type of LLm with `Superduper`.
 We have several native integrations (see [here](../ai_integraitons/)) but you can also [bring your own model](../models/bring_your_own_models.md).

 ```python